pluralsight/pando-rfcs/text/0000-temp-components-lib.md

 ## Alternatives

-We've attempted to use more advanced/current/modern designs via Headless-styles, however, we have learned that ultimately, that design is still too advanced for the majority of Pando users.
-This is due to it relying on the user being comfortable and confident in front-end technologies [which isn't always the case we have found](#what-use-cases-does-it-support).
+We've attempted to use more advanced/current/modern designs via Headless-styles, however, we have learned that ultimately, that design (at its current state) still requires a high level of effort/work for the majority of Pando users.
+This is in part due to the user needing to build (and own) their own components which in some cases, have initiated feedback that a small segment felt uncomfortable with this scenario.

 Another alternative that was considered is using an already familiar 3rd party under the hood (i.e. Chakra, MUI, etc.).
 Ultimately, this doesn't meet our need